 Other ways you can improve your credit score include:

 - Making consistent on-time payments to all your loans.
 Consider setting up automatic payments so you don’t forget.
 Tools like Quicken's automatic payment feature to schedule payments in advance, ensuring that you never miss a due date and can stay on top of your financial obligations with ease.
+Right now, you can also get any Quicken software product for 40% off and Simplifi for 50% off compared to the annual subscription + a 30-day free trial!

 - Keeping your credit card balances low, or at zero by the end of every statement balance period.